aitusoftware/recall/README.md

     new CarIdAccessor());
 ```

-Note that it is up to the application developer to determine the maximum length
+*Note*: it is up to the application developer to determine the maximum length
 of any given SBE message (even in the case of variable-length fields).

 If an encoded value exceeds the specified maximum record length, then the